Early fish shops

 Fish and chip shops

-The frying took place at the rear of the shop.
+There were fish and chip shops as well as 'wet fish shops'.
+Frying took place at the rear of the shop.
 We children could watch it because around the counter were sacks of potatoes for the chips and we would climb on them to see over the counter.

 The fishmonger's wife would stand over large vats of bubbling oil, with vapour billowing out.
 She would have two containers, one with flour and the other with batter made with flour and water.
-She would dip the pieces of fish into the flour, then into the batter and then then drop it into the hot oil.
+She would dip the pieces of fish into the flour, then into the batter and then then drop them into the hot oil.
 It would sizzle away until it was golden brown.
 Then she would take it out with a wire slice with a longish handle and put it onto a wire rack to drain off the surplus oil.
 All the time, noise was going on round the counter with people shouting orders.

-When the fish was ready, our mothers were asked if they would like any salt or vinegar.
+When the fried fish was ready, our mothers were asked if they would like any salt or vinegar.
 Then the whole order was wrapped in newspaper to be taken away.

 The pieces of batter that came off the fish were called crackling and we children would buy it in halfpenny portions.